How to set achievable financial goals

 4) Invest in yourself

 Many Americans are struggling to save for retirement.
-In fact, the average American in his 60s has set aside just $172,0003—an amount that will provide a relatively low standard of living in retirement, even with Social Security and other forms of income.
+In fact, a June 2018 Transamerica report shows the median amount of Baby Boomers have set aside is $164,000—an amount that will provide a relatively low standard of living in retirement, even with Social Security and other forms of income.
 Start saving for retirement as soon as possible, so your money has more time to potentially grow.
 Think of it as investing in your future self.

 Don’t let yourself off the hook